• Skip to primary navigation

 • Garlic - Optional, but it adds flavor to the oil and covers the smell of annatto seeds which can be overpowering.

 Start by heating the oil over medium heat.
-Once hot, add the annatto seeds and fry for 2-3 minutes, or until the oil has a vibrant orange color.
+Once hot, add the annatto seeds and fry for 2-3 minutes or until the oil has a vibrant orange color.

 Next, remove from heat and add a crushed clove of garlic.
-Let the oil cool for 15-20 minutes, this will allow it to get a deeper color.
+Let the oil cool for 15-20 minutes.
+This will allow it to get a deeper color.

 Frying annatto seeds in oil.

 Finally, strain the oil through a fine-sieve mesh and discard the annatto seeds and garlic.
-Transfer to a clean jar, the oil is now ready to use!
+Transfer to a clean jar.
+The oil is now ready to use!

-🍜 Where to Use Annatto Oil
+🍜 Where to Use It

-Annatto oil is an amazing condiment if you want to bring color to your favorite dishes and make them more appetizing!
+It is an amazing condiment if you want to bring color to your favorite dishes and make them more appetizing!
 It can be used to add color to:

-• Curries - Sauté your aromatics in annatto oil, your curry will have a vibrant orange color.
+• Curries – Sauté your aromatics in annatto oil.
+Your curry will have a vibrant orange color.

 • Noodle sauces - If you want to add that red hue without having to use a ton of chili!